rafaelpadilla/Object-Detection-Metrics/README.md

 ## Metrics

-### Precision x Recall curves
+### Precision x Recall curve

 The Precision x Recall curve is a good way to evaluate the performance of an object detector as the confidence is changed.
 There is a curve for each object class.
-An object detector of a particular class is considered good if its prediction stays high as recall increases, which means that if you vary the confidence threshold the precision and recall will still be high.
+An object detector of a particular class is considered good if its prediction stays high as recall increases, which means that if you vary the confidence threshold, the precision and recall will still be high.
 Another way to identify a good object detector is to look for a detector that can identify only relevant objects (0 False Positives = high precision), finding all ground truth objects (0 False Negatives = high recall).
 A poor object detector needs to increase the number of detected objects (increasing False Positives = lower precision) in order to retrieve all ground truth objects (high recall).
 That's why the Precision x Recall curve usually starts with high precision values, decreasing as recall increases.
 This kind of curve is used by the VOC PASCAL 2012 challenge and is available in our implementation.

 ### Average Precision